Azure-Organization/NextOps_repository/Kubernetes/03_Ingress/README.md

 # 6. Why Do We Use Annotations in NGINX Ingress?

-Ingress resources only define routing.

-For advanced Layer 7 features, we use annotations.

-An annotation tells the NGINX Ingress Controller how it should handle traffic for a particular application.
+Annotations are used to **customize the behavior of the NGINX Ingress Controller for a specific Ingress resource** without changing the global NGINX configuration.
+The NGINX Ingress Controller reads these annotations and generates the required NGINX configuration automatically. [\[Configure...soft Learn \| Learn.Microsoft.com\]](https://learn.microsoft.com/en-us/azure/aks/app-routing-nginx-configuration), [\[bing.com\]](https://bing.com/search?q=nginx+ingress+annotations+purpose)

 ### Simple Rule